You hired a brilliant engineer. Great resume. Aced the LeetCode interview. Strong references.

 - Step 4: They submit their solution with documentation

-- Step 5: We review: Did they understand your code?
-Can they extend it?
+- Step 5: We review: Do they have the domain knowledge?
+Can they apply it?
 Is their solution production ready?

 Key Difference:

 Traditional tests ask: Can you solve abstract problems?
-We ask: Can you work with THIS company's code?
+We ask: Can you solve real problems in your specific domain?

 Important: This Is Not a Basic Coding Test